AdobeDocs/workfront.en/help/quicksilver/agile/get-started-with-boards/boards-early-feature-opt-in.md

 # Early feature opt-in for Adobe Workfront Boards

-Boards with ad hoc cards are available to all users, and we are excited to open additional features for early feature opt-in beginning in July 2022.
+Boards with ad hoc and connected cards are available to all users, and we are excited to open additional boards features for early feature opt-in beginning in July 2022.

 Adobe Workfront Boards are flexible tools that allow team collaboration by providing access to a shared board that contains columns and cards.